astro313/RXJ1131/WRITEUP/response.md

 (Sect.
 3.3, last sentence).

 # RESPONSE:
-It is of standard practice to report flux measurements from interferometric observations excluding those from the absolute flux calibration.
-To address the referee's concern, we have added a remark in Section 3.3, table 1, and Sec 4.5 para 1 to avoid possible confusion for readers.
+It is of standard practice to report flux measurements from interferometric observations excluding those from the absolute flux calibration and state those in the observations section (i.e. Section 2).
+Throughout the paper, uncertainties from absolute flux calibration are taken into account when deriving the error bars associated with physical parameters.
+To address the referee's concern, we have added a remark in table 1, and Sec 4.5 para 1 to avoid possible confusion for readers.

-We have fixed the number of decimals in spectral indices in Sec 3.3.
+We have updated the number of decimals in the spectral indices reported in Sec 3.3, as suggested by the referee.